-In cooperation with Stanford University’s Center for Deliberative Democracy and the Ulaanbaatar municipality, she also facilitated the organization of the Mongolia’s first deliberative poll in 2015.
+In cooperation with Stanford University’s Center for Deliberative Democracy and the Ulaanbaatar municipality, she facilitated the organization of the Mongolia’s first deliberative poll in 2015.
 Previously, as The Asia Foundation in Mongolia’s Head of External Communications, Amarzaya led outreach and public awareness efforts under the Mongolia Anti-Corruption Support Project and managed a nationwide anti-human trafficking campaign under the Combating Trafficking in Persons Project supported by the US Department of State to monitor and combat trafficking in persons.

 Education: Amarzaya Naran received a bachelor’s degree from the Press Institute’s School of Journalism, and a master’s degree in Government from Johns Hopkins University.